webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 ## Benchmarking
 You want to write performant code to ensure the application using your software doesn't run slow.

-Bamboo shoots components will be tested for performance in comparison against react-native components for mobile and HTML elements for the web.
+Bamboo Atoms components will be tested for performance in comparison against react-native components for mobile and HTML elements for the web.
 A performance baseline for all the components needs be established.

 Create components and hooks that are memoized and do not update every render.